albert12132/albertwu.org/notes/contents/style_guide.md

 graded on the *style* of your code.
 This document provides some guidelines.

-After your code works, you should strive to do two things:
+After your code works, you should strive to do the following things:

 1. Make your code **easier to read**
 2. Make your code **concise**